mgifford/open-source-contracting/README.md

 ## Sample language

 All software we develop through this contract will be the copyright of [Company X] and licensed under the GNU Public License (GPL) to ensure that the software may be freely used, modified and distributed.
 Any documentation provided by [Company X] will be similarly licensed under the Creative Commons Share-alike License.

+Client accepts and agrees that all developed software will automatically be licensed under the most permissive open license used by software it is integrated into and can be freely distributable.
+Client acknowledges that they are receiving a substantial cost savings through Vendors use of open source software and this recriprocal license is in clients best interests overall.